-The COLLEGE OF BUSINESS, EDUCATION, AND HUMAN DEVELOPMENT consists of three schools: the School of Business (Departments of Accounting and Business Law, Economics and Finance, James K. Elrod Health Administration, and Management and Marketing), the School of Education (Department of Education), and the School of Human Sciences (Departments of Kinesiology and Health Sciences, Psychology, and Military Sciences).
+The College of Business, Education, and Human Development consists of three schools: the School of Business (Departments of Accounting and Business Law, Economics and Finance, James K. Elrod Health Administration, and Management and Marketing), the School of Education (Department of Education), and the School of Human Sciences (Departments of Kinesiology and Health Sciences, Psychology, and Military Sciences).

+SCHOOL OF BUSINESS

-SCHOOL OF BUSINESS: In the School of Business, students may pursue undergraduate degrees in Accounting, Finance, General Business Administration, Management, and Marketing.
+In the School of Business, students may pursue undergraduate degrees in Accounting, Finance, General Business Administration, Management, and Marketing.
 By working closely with a faculty advisor, a School of Business student may be able to concentrate upon particular areas within the selected major field.
-Available concentrations include human resource management, land and energy management, international business, advertising designs, financial analysis, and financial services with a choice of insurance or real estate.
+Available concentrations include human resource management, land and energy management, international business, advertising design, financial analysis, and financial services with a choice of insurance or real estate.
 Approximately nine-tenths of our students are undergraduates.
-We offer on-site day and evening classes, off-site classes, and distance learning courses.
+We offer on-site day and evening classes, and on-line classes.